jonzamora/ARCSeg/README.md

 - `ResNet18`
 - `ResNet34`
 - `ResNet50`
+- `EfficientNet-B4`

-The above ResNets are all trained on ImageNet, and they serve as strong encoder backbones for our segmentation networks
+The above ResNets and EfficientNet-B4 are all trained on ImageNet, and they serve as strong encoder backbones for our segmentation networks

 ## Training a Semantic Segmentation Network